What is most important for me?

 Why am I an experimental economist?

-I started playing chess when I was 6 and, by the age of 12 (when my chess career was basically finished), I had already won more than 20 different championships.
-Although I did not pursue a chess career, I became fascinated with the game because it involved a complex way of strategic reasoning - you have to think at least several moves ahead of your opponent in order to win the game.
+I started playing chess when I was 6.
+By the age of 12 I won more than 20 different championships and started to play professionally, but nevertheless I decided not to pursue a chess career.
+I still participated in national tournaments playing for my school and university, but my focus was on academic pursuit.
+Although I did not pursue a chess career, I became fascinated with the game because it involved a complex way of strategic reasoning - you have to think many moves ahead of your opponent in order to win the game.

-In my first Game Theory class, I learned that games such as chess and checkers have a dominance-solvable Nash equilibrium.
-In fact, Jonathan Schaeffer had already proved, through a game tree search algorithm, that checkers always results in a draw if neither player makes a mistake.
+As a student in a Game Theory class I learned that games such as chess and checkers have a dominance-solvable Nash equilibrium.
+In fact, Jonathan Schaeffer had already shown, through a game tree search algorithm, that the game of checkers always results in a draw if neither player makes a mistake (chess also has a solution, although it has not been discovered yet).
 This finding opens a staggering question: if the Nash equilibrium always results in a draw, then why do people still play checkers?

 The answer is very simple: although Nash equilibrium combined with utility-maximizing preferences provides clear theoretical predictions, people are not unboundedly rational.
-They make mistakes and have limited foresight, and they apparently care about the well-being of others.
+They make mistakes and have limited foresight, and they care about the well-being of others.
 As experimental economists, we have the luxury of studying different behavioral issues which are often ignored by the theory.
-There is nothing more fascinating than studying human behavior!
+Consequently, we are able to better explain why people behave in certain ways and how they make economic choices.